 The settings specified in the Format NVM command are reported as part of the Identify Namespace data structure.
-If the controller supports multiple namespaces, then the host may specify the value of FFFFFFFh for the namespace in order to apply the format operation to all namespaces accessible by the controller regardless of the value of the Format NVM Attribute field in the Identify Controller data structure.
+If the controller supports multiple namespaces, then the host may specify the value of FFFFFFFh for the namespace in order to apply the format operation to all namespaces accessible by the controller regardless of the value of the Format NVM Attribute field in the Identify Controller data structure, if the FNA bit in the OACS field is set to zero.